XIN-Solutions/xinmods-js/README.md

 ## Faceted Navigation

-To interact with faceted navigation nodes in the brXM JCR you can use the HippoConnection function `getFacetAtPath`.
+To interact with faceted navigation nodes in the brXM JCR you can use the BloomreachConnection function `getFacetAtPath`.
 It will retrieve information about a faceted navigation node.